 This commercial boot dryer is built to order and can take up to an additional 10-15 business days to ship.

-Warranty: 5 Year Warranty on superstructure.
-One year on electrical.
+- Warranty: 5 Year Warranty on superstructure.
+2 year on electrical.

 Note: End supports with 4 HD casters

 - Warmed air is mechanically distributed either to the farthest or hardest part of a garment (or boot, or glove, etc) to dry.

 - The air delivery system creates a positive pressure differential between the interior and exterior of the garment.

 - As the air exits the garment it passes over the interior surfaces picking up water vapor.

 - Warmed air holds more water vapor than cold.

 - Machine operating efficiency can be maintained even in conditions or reduced room temperature.